Tupolev Tu-130: Development history

-The advantage of this design to the first generation of strategic missiles was higher accuracy with a simpler targeting system and the provision of a complex flight path to the target, which made it difficult for the anti - aircraft and anti - aircraft defense systems to operate.
+The advantage of this design to the first generation of strategic missiles was higher accuracy with a simpler targeting system and the provision of a complex flight path to the target, which made it difficult for the anti-missile and anti-aircraft defense systems to operate.

 For the implementation of the project, two years of intensive work were carried out, new materials and technologies were developed, the problems of aerodynamics were investigated, and field models were created and studied.
 Several experimental aircraft were built to test the main ideas.
 The project work program was named Tu-130.

-Various aerodynamic schemes were investigated: symmetric, asymmetrical, tailless, duck and others.
-A series of models were built that were blown through the TsAGI wind tunnels, including at supersonic speeds.
-At the M. Gromov Flight Research Institute, tests were carried out on which models of DP with solid - fuel accelerators were dropped from the Tu-16 LL.
-Also shooting models with artillery guns and gas-dynamic guns.
+Various aerodynamic schemes were investigated: symmetric, asymmetrical, tailless, canard and others.
+A series of models were built that were tested in the Central Aerohydrodynamic Institute wind tunnels, including at supersonic speeds.
+At the Gromov Flight Research Institute, tests were carried out on which models of DP with solid fuel-boosters were dropped from the Tupolev Tu-16 LL.
+Models were also fired by artillery guns and gas-dynamic guns.
 During the tests, speeds of up to 6 M were achieved.

-In 1959, the design began DP.
-Aerodynamic configuration tailless was chosen.
-The wedge - shaped fuselage had a semi-elliptical cross section with a blunt bow.
-The low-lying triangular wing had a small area with a sweep along the leading edge of 75° and elevons throughout its span.
-Vertical plumage consisted of upper and lower carinae at the rear of the fuselage.
-On both halves of the keel were installed brake pads.
+In 1959, the design of the DP began.
+The aerodynamic configuration of a tailless aircraft was chosen.
+The wedge-shaped fuselage had a semi-elliptical cross-section with a blunt nose.
+The low-mounted delta wing was small in area with a sweepback of 75° along the leading edge and elevons along the entire span.
+The vertical tail consisted of upper and lower vertical stabilizers in the rear part of the fuselage.
+Brake flaps were installed on both halves of the vertical stabilizer.
 The wing and controls had a wedge-shaped profile.
-Due to the aerodynamic heating of the nose of the apparatus and the leading edges of the bearing and steering surfaces were made of graphite.
-The glider was made of stainless steel.
+Due to aerodynamic heating, the nose of the aircraft and the leading edges of the lifting and control surfaces were made of graphite.
+The airframe was made of stainless steel.